shankyty/booknotes/system-design/system-design-interview/chapter05/README.md

 One major problem with this approach is that a burst of traffic in the edges can allow more requests than allowed to pass through:
 ![traffic-burst-problem](images/traffic-burst-problem.png)
+> [!IMPORTANT]

-Pros:
+> Pros:
- * Memory efficient
+>  * Memory efficient
- * Easy to understand
+>  * Easy to understand
- * Resetting available quota at the end of a unit of time fits certain use cases
+>  * Resetting available quota at the end of a unit of time fits certain use cases
+>

-Cons:
+> Cons:
- * Spike in traffic could cause more requests than allowed to go through a given time window
+>  * Spike in traffic could cause more requests than allowed to go through a given time window

 ### Sliding window log algorithm
 To resolve the previous algorithm's issue, we could use a sliding time window instead of a fixed one.